Gallbladder removal - open - discharge

 - Your surgical wound has thick, yellow or green drainage.

 - You have pain that is not helped with your pain medicines.

 - You have a cough that does not go away.

 - You cannot drink or eat.

 - Your skin or the white part of your eyes turns yellow.

 - Your stools are a gray color.

-American College of Surgeons website.
+American College of Surgeons.
 Cholecystectomy: surgical removal of the gallbladder.
-American College of Surgeons Surgical Patient Education Program.
+American College of Surgeons Operation Brochures for Patients.

 Quick CRG, Biers SM, Arulampalam THA.
 Gallstone diseases and related disorders.
 In: Quick CRG, Biers SM, Arulampalam THA, eds.
 Essential Surgery Problems, Diagnosis and Management.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 20.

 Reviewed by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.